AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 The functional team lead

-Heads a team or function inside a larger organization — operations, HR, marketing, communications, public affairs, finance, or strategy.
+Heads a team or function inside a larger organization.
 Already the de-facto AI evangelist for their unit.
 Now responsible for installing AI fluency across a real team without breaking what works.

 SE · 04 · Featured Speaker